Chinese Medicine Meridian Resources

 Ren and Du Meridians for Yoga

-In Chinese Medicine the body is thought to contain channels of energy.
+In Chinese Medicine, the body is thought to contain channels of energy.
 The subtle or energetic body is made up of these channels, meridians, or nadis.
-These channels act as pathways where Qi or Prana flows.
+These channels serve as pathways through which Qi or Prana flows.
 There are fourteen main meridians.
-Twelve meridians are associated with individual organs and two ...
+Twelve meridians are associated with individual organs, and ...

 Read More